mathewtse/Yelp-DB-SQL-Queries/README.md

 # Yelp-DB-SQL-Queries

-This is a command line program that allows you to interact with a Yelp Database Created using Python with the pyodbc module, and Microsoft SQL Server
+A command line program that enables te user to interact with a Yelp Database Created using Python with the pyodbc module, and Microsoft SQL Server